Project

 This syntax has also the great advantage of being backwards compatible (as for older rubies it's just a comment).

-Updated by coyote (Alexey Babich) almost 8 years ago
+Updated by coyote (Alexey Babich) over 8 years ago

 • Subject changed from Type Annotations to Type Annotations (Static Type Checking)